AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

      int version = 0;
 ```

-In this case I choose parseAndPrintFile, the main parsing routine called from the xmllint main.
+In this case, I choose parseAndPrintFile, the main parsing routine called from the xmllint main.
 As you can see, I created a new main function that loops around that function.

 `__AFL_LOOP` is the way that we have to tell AFL++ that we want persistent mode.
-Each fuzzing iteration, instead to fork and reexecute the target with a different input, is just an execution of this lopp.
+Each fuzzing iteration, instead of to fork and re-execute the target with a different input, is just an execution of this loop.

 The number 10000 tells that after 10000 the harness has to fork and reset the state of the target.
 This is useful when the fuzzed routine is reentrant but, for example, has memory leaks and so we want to restore the target after a fixed number of executions to avoid to fill the heap with useless allocated memory.